eltorocorp/zencli/README.md

  - Awesome.
 Contributions are welcome!
  - Please fork and submit a pull request with any changes that you think would be useful.
+ - If your name is Ben, neither you nor anyone acting as your proxy are allowed to assign any issues to me regarding zencli. :)

 ## Setup